 Ingredients & Substitutions

-There are two separate sets of ingredients here: one for the walnut cinnamon streusel and another for the coffee cake:
+There are two separate sets of ingredients here: one for the, one for the cake:

 Make the STreusel